 Whether church hurt is intentional or not, the wound still hurts.

-Often our greatest wounds result from an accident, a moment of carelessness, or someone’s good intentions that went terribly wrong.
+Often our most significant wounds result from an accident, a moment of carelessness, or someone’s good intentions that went wrong.

-What was the end-result of our two approaches?
-The vocal church-goer lost their right to be heard.
-Over the next several months, I listened and had the opportunity for a deeper conversation about God and marriage.
+What was the result of our two approaches?
+The first person left while I earned the right to be heard.
+Then, over the next several months, I listened and had the opportunity for a deeper conversation about God and marriage.

 One morning my non-church-going coworker excitedly approached me to tell me they were getting married in a few months.
 And they did.